The Project Finance Law Review: Islamic Finance

 Care must also be taken over the coordination of payments from the project company from its cash waterfall to the creditors, both when it comes to scheduled payments and prepayments (mandatory or voluntary).
 This depends on the commercial terms that have been agreed, but will be especially important if the IFIs rank pari passu with the conventional lenders.
 In a typical pre-enforcement waterfall under an intercreditor deed, the IFIs and the senior conventional lenders are entitled to returns in proportion to the level of their investments.

-However, some scholars ruling on shariah compliance may not allow certain funds to be distributed to conventional lenders, such as sale proceeds from the Islamic assets or rental payments under a lease made prior to the transfer of the asset to the project company.
+However, some scholars that rule on shariah compliance may not allow certain funds to be distributed to conventional lenders, such as sale proceeds from the Islamic assets or rental payments under a lease made prior to the transfer of the asset to the project company.

 The Islamic and conventional financing parties must therefore agree the following: